The original Seven Hills

 Observatory was built in the Summer of 1996 from July 22 to August 10 in

-Kearney Nebraska.
-The observatory is privately owned by Mark Urwiller, but in addition to providing enjoyment to its owner the
+Nebraska.
+The observatory was (and still is) privately owned by Mark Urwiller, but in addition to providing enjoyment to its owner the

-primary mission of the facility is to provide a resource for students
+primary mission of the facility was to provide a resource for students

 and the public to come and enjoy the universe of astronomy.

-There is no way this facility would exist were it not for the help of many friends who helped in the original construction.
+There is no way the original facility would have existed were it not for the help of many friends who helped in the original construction.
 This facility was created on a "shoestring" budget!
 These people include: Brad Christensen, Kay Wolfe, John Kozak, Rod Erickson, Tony Herron, John Keen (deceased), and Nick Kleidosty - a big public Thanks to all of you!
 Jay Rasmussen of Grand Island is a good friend and also happens to be a retired engineer with his own machine shop!
 He has updated the telescope and fixed or created many items in the observatory over the years.

-The Kearney facility is now gone.
-I wish to thank the following people for their help in taking down the old observatory - Jay Rasmussen (Grand Island), Bob Runyan (Shelton), Tom and Spencer Shield, Eric Mandernach, and Carter Siebke (Kearney).
+I wish to thank the following people for their help in taking down the old observatory - Jay Rasmussen (Kenesaw), Bob Runyan (Shelton), Tom and Spencer Shield, Eric Mandernach, and Carter Siebke (Kearney).
 It would not have been possible without them!
 Again, I have been very fortunate to have wonderful friends who have a shared desire to share the universe of astronomy with students and the public!

 The new site north of O'Neill is off from Road 883 west of Hwy 281.
 It has all of the criteria I was hoping for - good roads and easy access to the site, electricity nearby, no lights on the site or visible from the site, open skies free of obstruction, and most importantly - wonderful hosts who are also excited about sharing this facility with the schools and public!
 Thanks to Kathy Boyle and James Parsons of Dallas Texas for their generous offer to allow the new observatory to sit on their property!
 Here is a map which shows, if you zoom in, light pollution areas near O’Neill.
 If you follow Hwy 281 north and zoom in to Road 883 (Johnson's 3 Eagles Road) you will find this area is almost at the darkest possible on the light pollution scale.
 (The darkest sites in Nebraska are about 100 miles west, south of Valentine.)
-This new observatory is VERY dark and reasonably near O'Neill.
+This new observatory site is VERY dark and reasonably near O'Neill.
 You can see the glow of O'Neill in the south, but most city dwellers have never seen a sky this dark!
 I am very lucky to have found it!
 There are no plans to put up signs on Hwy 281 or on Road 883.
 As in Kearney we want to have visitors register and let us know how many will be coming.
 There will be no cost involved!
-It will take a few weeks to rebuild the building, get the telescope re-oriented, and re-set the electronics.
-I will post progress on this site and will make sure the Holt County Independent posts an article announcing this facility is open!

 I am a native Nebraskan - born in Ralston, a suburb of Omaha, in 1958.
 I was the goofy kid who like to read encyclopedias :) I first remember being interested in the night sky at around 7 yrs old when I asked my father why the stars twinkled.
 When he could not answer that question I went to the library and found out.
 My grandparents all lived in Ravenna Nebraska and we visited them often.
 In the early 60's it was pretty dark there - even in town.
 I asked for and received my first small telescope at age 10.
 I still have it!